Table of Contents

 Resident visa terms

-You must have proof that all terms of your current resident visa have been met.
+You must prove that all your current resident visa terms have been met.

 For resident visas issued under various categories, requirements are different and can include items such as: